Monstera Crochet: 9 Ideas + a Free Leaf Coaster Pattern

 What Are the Best Tips for Realistic Monstera Crochet?

-For the most realistic results with your monstera crochet pattern, pay attention to color gradients.
-Real monstera leaves are not a single flat green.
-Work the outer sections of your leaf in a deeper green and transition to a lighter, more yellow-green near the center vein.
+For the most realistic result, pay attention to color gradients.
+Real monstera leaves aren’t one flat green, work the outer sections in a deeper shade and move to a lighter, more yellow-green near the center vein.

 You can achieve this by switching yarn colors partway through or by carrying two strands and alternating.
 After finishing, block your leaf aggressively by pinning it to a blocking mat with the correct shape and steaming.